 Youth Mental Health First Aid (YMHFA) introduces common mental health challenges for youth, reviews typical adolescent development, and teaches a 5-step action plan for how to help young people in both crisis and non-crisis situations.
 The 8 hour certification course also builds an understanding of the importance of early intervention.
-Topics covered include anxiety, depression, substance use, disorders in which psychosis may occur, disruptive behavior disorders (including AD/HD), and eating disorders.
+Topics covered include anxiety, depression, substance misuse/addiction, disorders in which psychosis may occur, disruptive behavior disorders (including AD/HD), and eating disorders.
 YMHFA is an evidence-based, nationally recognized program that has received wide scale support from both the White House and bi-partisan members of Congress.

 YMHFA is designed to help you identify, understand, and respond to signs that a young